Commercial Property

 Investors also need to consider estate agent, solicitor, and lender fees.
 These will vary greatly, but may each typically be charged at a small percentage.

-Property management companies can also help with ongoing costs and admin, but will levy a charge for their services.
-These fees can run at between 4% and 12% – leaving a lot of space for different sized budgets.
+Property management companies can help with ongoing costs and admin, but will levy a charge for their services.
+These fees can be between 4% and 12% – leaving space for different sized budgets.

 There is also refurbishment and/or maintenance costs.
-Over time, through wear-and-tear, a commercial property will likely be afflicted with a number of defects.
-Typical examples include service pipes becoming clogged, or roofs needing repair.
+Over time, through wear-and-tear, a property will likely be afflicted with a number of defects.
+For examples service pipes becoming clogged, or roofs needing repair.
 Collectively, these defects are known as dilapidations.
 The cost of amending these dilapidations could amount to £7.27 per square foot.
 The final bill could easily stretch to 6 figures.

-Also, commercial property landlords are now obliged to hit a minimum EPC standard of E. Many appear to be falling short of the mark, as there are believed to be over 19,000 commercial buildings in the UK with non-compliant EPCs, according to recent research.
+Also, commercial landlords now must hit a minimum EPC standard of E. There are believed to be over 19,000 commercial buildings in the UK with non-compliant EPCs, according to recent research.
 If a property falls below the standard, costs will need to be budgeted to increase the rating to ensure it is legally accepted.

 The analysis showed that, based on average commercial rents, commercial landlords could end up losing over £1bn in annual rents from non-compliance with the Minimum Energy Efficiency Standards (MEES).
 Upgrading a commercial property to be greener may be costly in the short-term, but the long-term costs of failing to act could be greater.